zzzprojects/docs/entityframeworkcore.com/pages/model/model-inheritance.md

 }
 ```

-Now to create a database using migrations from your model, run the following two command in Package Manager Console.
+Now to create a database using migrations from your model, run the following two commands in Package Manager Console.

 `PM> Add-Migration init`
 `PM> Update-Database`